JenniferOwen/Zebrafish-stripe-model/README.md

 Inputs - domain_matrix at time  t (with other relevant parameters) Outputs - updated domain_matrix at time  t given timed events occur (with other relevant parameters)

+5. parameters - generates parameters that change with time.
+Input: numbers of cells etc.
+Outputs - parameter list for time t (for Gillespie algorithm)

+6. FIND - finds position on domain where a cell of a certain type is located.
+Inputs
+x - cell of interest
+DM - domain matrix where cell occurs sizex, sizey - size of DM
+Outputs
+R,C position on DM where there exists an cell of type 'x'

+7. FIND_any - finds position on domain where a cell of any type is located.
+Inputs
+DM - domain matrix where cell occurs sizex, sizey - size of DM
+Outputs
+R,C position on DM where there exists an cell

+8.

 calc_AR_p_speedup_diag_m
 calc_neighbours
 calc_neighbours_m